ringlingmakerspace/signInKiosk/documentation.md

 4. **Editing an existing deployment's settings and saving is not enough — you must create a New version (or a New deployment) for access or code changes to actually take effect on the live `/exec` URL.** This is the single most common cause of "the kiosk says it worked but nothing shows up in Airtable."
 5. Copy the resulting `/exec` URL.
 If `APPS_SCRIPT_URL` in `index.html` doesn't already match it, update it and push to `main`.

-### 5. Set Up the Airtable Automations
+### 5. Set Up the Airtable Tables, Fields, and Automation

-Basically, if you changed any questions on the web page, you may need to make sure those changes are also made in Airtable.
-Table names, field names, field options, etc. all need to match perfectly.
+Any information that is getting sent to Airtable must match Airtable ***exactly***, including spelling and capitalization.
+Make sure table names, field names, single and multiple select options,linked records, and anything else match perfectly.
+Basically, if you change any questions on the web page, you may need to make sure those changes are also made in Airtable and vice versa.

 ---

 ## Troubleshooting